-When I decided to start homeschooling our son Jack in 2001, there was little to no support for me in our area.
+When I decided to start homeschooling our son in 2001, there was little to no support for me in our area.
 I had contacted several so-called support groups in the valley and was repeatedly told that I couldn’t join because I was a first-year homeschooler; I would take up too much of their time.
-I’d most likely be too needy.
+I’d likely be too needy.
 They didn’t have time for me, and so on.
 Although I recognized the need for legal cover and knew homeschool groups were in our area, finding one to accept our family was impossible.
-To be honest, I was livid; I thought this was ridiculous, and I felt labeled like I now belonged to an elite group of high-maintenance outcasts that wasn’t worth anyone’s time.
-Undeterred by the mission the Lord put before me, I pulled my son from 2nd-grade private school and started schooling him.
+I was livid; I thought this was ridiculous, and I felt labeled like I now belonged to an elite group of high-maintenance outcasts that wasn’t worth anyone’s time.
+Undeterred by the Lord’s mission, I pulled my son from 2nd-grade private school and started schooling him.
 It took two years until I found Revival Christian Academy, and when I did, I knew I was home!
 I flung myself into the ministry and got involved.
 I belonged to a small group of moms, and I forced myself to push beyond my comfort zone and reach out to others.
 I somehow knew that to succeed at this, I needed a family to belong to that was doing the same thing.
-So I made friends and immersed myself in homeschooling.
+So, I made friends and immersed myself in homeschooling.